In any daytime there are certain periods, which have special meaning.

 With help of our unique Favorability Chart You can evaluate favorability of any moment in time with help of numerous parameters of vedic astrology.

-This particular chart shows overall favourability for today based on Your current location - London, United Kingdom.
-Vertical string denotes current moment of Jan 17, 2017, 12:50 PM.Show detailed Favorability Chart
+This particular chart shows overall favourability for today based on Your current location - Ashburn, Virginia, United States.
+Vertical string denotes current moment of Apr 2, 2023, 8:23 AM.Show detailed Favorability Chart

 Below You can find the information on geolocation used for all calculations on the VedicTime by default.